igorsokolov/octoios/README.md

 octoios
 =======

-Scripts for automatic build, deploy and launch iOS apps on connected Apple devices.
+Scripts for automatic build, deploy and launch iOS apps on the connected Apple devices.

 # About